levijpuckett/new-machine-who-dis/README.md

-Simple set of defaults for a development environment on a UNIX machine.
+Simple set of defaults for a development machine.